-Despite its centrality to the Guiding Principles, the term 'human rights due diligence' in relation to the responsibilities of companies to respect human rights is not defined there.
-Principle 15 only provides that '[i]n order to meet their responsibility to respect human rights, business enterprises should have in place policies and processes... including... (b) A human rights due diligence process to identify, prevent, mitigate and account for how they address their impacts on human rights'.
+Despite its centrality to the GPs, the term 'human rights due diligence' is not defined there.
+GP 15 only provides that '[i]n order to meet their responsibility to respect human rights, business enterprises should have in place policies and processes... including... (b) A human rights due diligence process to identify, prevent, mitigate and account for how they address their impacts on human rights'.
 Subsequently, the Office of the High Commissioner for Human Rights (OHCHR) sought to define the term as:

 Such a measure of prudence, activity, or assiduity, as is properly to be expected from, and ordinarily exercised by, a reasonable and prudent [person or enterprise] under the particular circumstances; not measured by any absolute standard, but depending on the relative facts of the special case.
-In the context of the Guiding Principles, human rights due diligence comprises an ongoing management process that a reasonable and prudent enterprise needs to undertake, in light of its circumstances (including sector, operating context, size and similar factors) to meet its responsibility to respect human rights.
-13
+In the context of the Guiding Principles, human rights due diligence comprises an ongoing management process that a reasonable and prudent enterprise needs to undertake, in light of its circumstances (including sector, operating context, size and similar factors) to meet its responsibility to respect human rights.13